vinod-soni-microsoft/get-started-with-ai-agents-with-apim/README.md

 - Console traces in ACA can be found in the Azure Portal, but they may be unreliable.
 Use Python’s logging with INFO level, and adjust Azure HTTP logging to WARNING.
 - Once your ACA is deployed, utilize the browser debugger (F12) and clear cache (CTRL+SHIFT+R).
 This can help debug the frontend for better traceability.

+#### Azure API Management

+- **Subscription Key Issues**: If you receive 401 errors, verify your subscription key is correct and included in the `Ocp-Apim-Subscription-Key` header.
+You can find your subscription key in the Azure Portal under API Management → Subscriptions.

+- **Rate Limiting**: If you receive 429 errors, you've exceeded the rate limits (100/min or 1000/hour).
+Wait for the rate limit window to reset or contact your administrator to increase limits.

+- **APIM Gateway Errors**: Check the APIM Analytics in Azure Portal for request logs and error details.
+Verify that the backend Container App is healthy by testing the direct Container App URL.

+- **Subscription Management**: If you need additional subscriptions or different rate limits, navigate to the APIM Developer Portal or Azure Portal to manage subscriptions and products.

+#### Azure AI Search

+- **Search Service Not Available**: Verify that `USE_AZURE_AI_SEARCH_SERVICE=true` environment variable is set and that the search service has been deployed successfully.
+Check the deployment logs for any search service provisioning errors.

+- **Index Not Found**: Ensure your search index has been created and populated.
+Check the search service in Azure Portal and verify the index exists with the expected schema.

+- **Search Performance**: If search responses are slow, check the search service tier and consider upgrading from Basic to Standard for better performance.
+Monitor search service metrics in Azure Portal.

+- **Vector Search Issues**: Verify that embeddings are being generated correctly and that the vector fields are properly configured in your search index schema.

 #### Agents